 Abby Singer film

-Why is it Called an Abby Singer shot?
+Why is it called an Abby Singer shot?

 The term ‘Abby Singer shot’ is, as you might guess, named after a film professional named Abby Singer, also credited as Abner E. Singer if you feel like perusing his filmography.
-Abby Singer never referred to the penultimate shot of a film after himself but rather those that he worked with began to call the second-to-last shot the Abby Singer shot due to the importance and emphasis that he placed on that particular shot.
+Abby Singer never referred to the penultimate shot of a film after himself but rather those that he worked with began to call the second-to-last shot the Abby Singer shot.
+This was due to the importance and emphasis that he placed on that particular shot.

 “This and one more,” was the phrase Abby would repeat on film and television sets that led to the creation of the now-iconic phrase.
 When the term first came into existence it was used to signify the penultimate shot of a day, of a location, or of a particular setup.
 These days the term is almost exclusively used in relation to the penultimate shot of an entire shooting day, or of the overall film.

 What began as somewhat of an in-joke amongst Abby’s co-workers managed to blossom into a full-fledged industry-standard term used around the world.
 That is quite a legacy to leave behind.